 Personally my one night out in Patong was enough to put me off, but if you move further out to the other beach areas, especially Mai Khao right in the north, you can get your own little slice of Crusoe action anyway.

-Irrespective of whether you love or you hate it, Phuket is a part of Thailand and I’ve yet to come across a Thai place with miserable food so I was pretty set, especially when I booked myself in for another cooking class.
+Irrespective of whether you love or you hate it, Phuket is a part of Thailand and I’ve yet to come across a Thai place with miserable food so I was pretty set, especially when I booked myself in for a cooking class at the Anantara Phuket to master some Thai food recipes.
+In my humble opinion, cooking vacations are the best. thing. ever.

 First dish of the day was coconut milk and chicken soup.
 I won’t rehash all the details but I will pass on two very sage pieces of advice the chef passed over to me.
 He was very insistent that when you use the kaffir lime leaves for the soup you MUST make sure that you remove the stem because the stem makes the soup more bitter.

-The second piece of advice our little cooking guru gave me was that you should smash the coriander root and put it in for extra flavour.
+The second piece of advice our cooking guru gave me to make this an authentic Thai recipe was that you should smash the coriander root and put it in for extra flavour.
 Obviously you remove this before serving…unless there’s an undesirable at your dinner table.
 You know the one: your best friend’s disgusting new boyfriend who tried to hit on you in the bathroom earlier that evening; your miserable as shite workmate who you had to invite because they overheard you gossiping about this fabulous dinner you were throwing tomorrow evening who commented that they love Thai food and you’re too much of a wuss to say outright that you’d rather invite anyone else – well almost anyone else.
 Not Trump.
 Never Trump.

 If there is such a person at your table, go ahead and coriander root them up – tell them it’s some kind of exotic Thai mushroom and watch them go.
 Otherwise, remove it before serving.

-To balance out this terrible feast of hellfire and brimstone preparations we had a spicily fresh and zesty green papaya salad (Som Tam Talay).
+To balance out this terrible feast of hellfire and brimstone preparations we had a simple Thai dish: spicily fresh and zesty green papaya salad (Som Tam Talay).
 This is one of my favourite dishes and it is blessedly simple to make.
 Green papayas, tomatoes, chillies, cabbage, peanuts, lime, string beans and saucy condiments.
 Beware of how many bird chillies you dash in there, with 10gm (2 chillies) this salad was pretty mouthy, add more and you had better make sure you’re up for the challenge (or make sure they all mysteriously end up in undesirable’s plate – I’m sure they deserve it anyway).
-Serve with grilled seastuff.
+Serve with your Thai deep fried fish and noodles or other Thai mains.

 Last but not least was the enticingly named Kluay Buard Chee – banana in coconut milk.
 This is without a doubt one of the simplest desserts I’ve ever made but it was delicious.
-We left ours to cool and had it with loads of crushed ice, very refreshing if the sweltering heat is getting to you a bit.
+Simply add the chopped banana to coconut milk and add lots of crushed ice.
+We left ours to cool for a few minutes after adding the ice – it’s very refreshing if the sweltering heat is getting to you a bit.

 And there we are.
-So many Thai recipes, so little time.
-You should also check out more vegetarian Thai meals too.
 The love affair between Thailand and I is not over but it has been put on the shelf until further notice so I can explore the many, many countries that are still to come.
-In the next blog it’s all about Balinese duck curry and other sexy little dishes of that ilk.
+In the next post it’s all about Balinese duck curry and other sexy little Indonesian food dishes of that ilk.
 Don’t miss it…

-Pla Thod Kra Tiem Prick Thai – Deep fried fish with garlic and chilli sauce
+Thai deep fried fish with garlic and chilli sauce – Pla Thod Kra Tiem Prick Thai

 200g fried fish